ruanodendaal/blog/_posts/2020-11-17-listening-to-your-customers.md

 > Papa I can’t break it

 The penny finally drops.
 He keeps pulling the paper because he doesn’t know how to tear it off!
-Now I feel like the world's worst parent—how could I be so naive?
+Now I feel like the world's worst parent, how could I be so naive?

 Now you're probably thinking to yourself, why is this guy going on about his son and what has this got to do with product development?!...